Humanities Building 420

 - PhD, New York University

-He is known in bioethics for his best-selling Medical Ethics textbook, now in its 25th year and seventh edition, and his defense of humane biotechnology, such as cloning and genetically modified crops.
+He is known in bioethics for his best-selling Medical Ethics textbook, now in its 27th year and eighth edition, and his defense of humane biotechnology, such as cloning and genetically modified crops.
 In 2000 he testified against bills to criminalize cloning before Congress and before the California Senate.
 He then defended cloning on national television on the CBS Morning Show, Talk Back with Gretta Van Susteren, and CNN News with Wolf Blitzer.
-He has published over a hundred op-ed essays including ones in Newsweek, New York Times, Los Angles Times, Chronicle of Higher Education, and Wall Street Journal.
+He has published over seventy op-ed essays including ones in Newsweek, New York Times, Los Angeles Times, Chronicle of Higher Education, and Wall Street Journal.

-He coaches the UAB Ethics Bowl Team, which won the national championship in 2010, and the UAB Bioethics Bowl Team, which won national championships in 2011 and 2015.
+He previously coached the UAB Ethics Bowl Team, which won the national championship in 2010, and still coaches the UAB Bioethics Bowl Team, which won national championships in 2011 and 2015.
 At UAB, he has won both the Ingalls and President's Teaching Awards.
 He Chairs the Philosophy Department and directs UAB the Early Medical School Acceptance Program.
 For fun, he runs 5K races, gardens, researches his ancestors, and tries to learn German.
-He has given over 10 endowed lectures in bioethics at universities across America and in Brazil, Switzerland, China, Norway, Israel, and England.
-Within the Ethics Bowl Team, two of his students have won Rhodes Scholarships, one won a Marshall Scholarship, several made USA Today’s All-America Academic Team, and three have won Fulbright Scholarships.
-Over 50 of his students have been awarded scholarships to medical school, including 3 to Harvard Medical School.
+He has given over ten endowed lectures in bioethics at universities across America and in Brazil, Switzerland, China, Norway, Israel, and England.
+Two of his students have won Rhodes Scholarships, one a Marshall Scholarship, several made USA Today’s All-America Academic Team, and three have won Fulbright Scholarships.
+Over 50 of his students have been awarded scholarships to medical school, and six have entered Harvard Medical School.

 See Gregory Pence's interview with the New York Times: Retro Report on Cloning.